banisterious/obsidian-oneirometrics/README.md

 - Backup system for your data
 - Powerful logging and debug tools

-### Ribbon Button Visibility
+### Ribbon Button
-- The plugin now uses a single toggle to control both ribbon buttons (Dream Scrape Tool and Open Metrics Note) due to an Obsidian API limitation.
-See the archived investigation: [docs/archive/RIBBON_BUTTON_BUG_PLAN.md].
+- The plugin now uses a single ribbon button (Dream Journal Manager) to access journal management features.
+This streamlined interface replaces the previous multiple-button approach for a cleaner user experience.

 ## Journal Structure Check